🔥 4th of July Special: 30% Off All Courses!

 • Colors: Core brand colors + neutrals

-• Border radius, shadows, line height, etc.
+• Border radius, shadows, opacity, etc.

 You don’t need 100 variables to start.
 Just define what you actually use.